Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Owning your own real-estate business is a great way to achieve your financial freedom, but to achieve these goals, an individual needs to understand the fundamentals of real-estate investing.
 Probably the most important aspect of real-estate investment is the notion of time.
 A seasoned investor knows that in the real-estate game, there is no "quick buck."
 Everything comes with time.

-Time is a factor in investing The secret isn't money, it's time
+The secret isn't money, it's time

 Real estate, like a business, is a great form of investing, but it takes a lot of work and time on your part.
 Especially if, to begin with, your resources are limited.
 But that's okay because you're going to build your wealth one brick at a time.
 The first thing you need to spend time on is developing a vision.
 You need to be specific about what things you want for you and your family.
 Then you need to ensure that you act on your vision by motivating yourself.
 What do you want Real Estate to do for you?
 Spend some time thinking about it because money really isn't enough.